Service to country a family affair

 The younger Neaverth watched his father serve his country in uniform most of his life and the example he set was ingrained in him at a young age.

-“My dad played a pretty big role in my decision to pursue public service and the military,” said Neaverth.
+“My dad played a pretty big role in my decision to pursue public service and the military,” he said.
 “I remember always dressing up and wearing his military stuff from a young age and as I have grown older I learned more about the significance of wearing that uniform.
 In a world that seems to be capitulating to cynicism, he has a relentless optimistic attitude which I try to live up to.”

 That motivation led him to compete and be one of only 104 high school students (delegates) selected for the United States Senate Youth Program, where he spent a week in March learning about the American government in action.
 Student delegates met the President of the United States, heard major policy addresses by Senators, cabinet members, officials from the Departments of State and Defense and directors of other federal agencies.